Open Data Hub logo

 • CULL_IDLE_TIME: The maximum allotted time to scale an inactive notebook to zero (in minutes).

-Adding notebook pod tolerations
+Adding workbench pod tolerations

 Prerequisites